rinafachera8/Sakura-Cookie-Grabber/README.md

 >
 > Open "Sakura Grabber",
 >
-> Enter Webhook On Line 8 Where It Says "Enter Webhook Here!",
+> Enter Webhook On Line 12 And 13 Where It Says "Enter Webhook Here!",
 >
 > Send File To Victim,
 >